 During Teddy's line, "You don't have a clue, you freak!" director Christopher Nolan felt that Joe Pantoliano, who played Teddy, did not quite nail the end of the line, so he decided to re-record the last two words to his liking, delivering them himself.
 Therefore, in the final film, the words, "you freak," as we hear them, are actually being said not by Pantoliano, but by Nolan impersonating Pantoliano's voice.
 Pantoliano was unaware of the dubbing, until an interview for Anatomy of a Scene: Memento.

-Christopher Nolan's screenplay was based on his brother Jonathan Nolan's story "Memento Mori".
-But the screenplay is still considered original (rather than adapted) because Jonathan's story wasn't published until after the film was completed.
+Christopher Nolan's screenplay was based on his brother Jonathan Nolan's story "Memento Mori."
+However, the screenplay is still considered original (rather than adapted), because Jonathan's story wasn't published until after the film was completed.

 "Paranoid Android" by Radiohead was originally going to be used in the closing credits, but Christopher Nolan decided that the royalties needed to use this song (owned by Capitol Records) would be too great for this low-budget film.

 The trivia items below may give away important plot points.

 After his wife's death, Sammy is shown sitting in a mental institution.
 Briefly, just after someone walks in front of him and before the scene cuts back to Leonard on phone, Sammy's character is actually replaced by Leonard sitting in the same chair.
 This supports the conclusion, that the tragic end of Sammy's story is actually an event from Leonard's own past, just as Teddy later tries to convince him.